-DoorDash IPO delivers big, opens at $182 per share
+DoorDash IPO delivers big, shares soar 86%

 Shares trade on the New York Stock Exchange under the ticker DASH